ubiquity-os-marketplace/text-conversation-rewards/README.md

 2. `PRIVATE_KEY:GITHUB_OWNER_ID:GITHUB_REPOSITORY_ID`

 Here `GITHUB_OWNER_ID` can be:
-1. Github organization id (if ubiquibot is used within an organization)
+1. Github organization id (if ubiquity-os is used within an organization)
-2. Github user id (if ubiquibot is simply installed in a user's repository)
+2. Github user id (if ubiquity-os is simply installed in a user's repository)

 Format `PRIVATE_KEY:GITHUB_OWNER_ID` restricts in which particular organization (or user related repositories) this private key can be used.
 It can be set either in the organization wide config either in the repository wide one.

 Format `PRIVATE_KEY:GITHUB_OWNER_ID:GITHUB_REPOSITORY_ID` restricts organization (or user related repositories) and a particular repository where private key is allowed to be used.